open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 ### User Stories

 #### Story 1: Users could use the data pushed from each managed cluster to select clusters.
   - On each managed cluster, there is a customized agent monitoring the resource usage (eg. CPU ratio) of the cluster.
 It will calculate a score and push the result to the hub.
+The agent can also push the original value of the resource to the hub.
   - As an end user, I can configure placement yaml to use this score to select clusters.

 #### Story 2: Users could use the metrics collected on the hub to select clusters.
   - On the hub, there is a customized agent to get metrics (eg. cluster allocatable memory) from Thanos.
 It will generate a score for each cluster.
+The agent can also push the original value of the resource to the hub.
   - As an end user, I can configure placement yaml to use this score to select clusters.

 #### Story 3: Disaster recovery workload could be automatically switched to an available cluster.